 The Company has three (3) bilateral contracts with the following generators to supply its electricity requirements: 1.)
 GNPower Mariveles Energy Center, Ltd. Co.
 (GMEC), a coal-fired power plant; 2) One Manaoag Solar Corporation (OMSC), a solar power plant; and 3.)
 Energy Development Corporation (EDC), a geothermal power plant.
-The Company also purchased electricity from the Wholesale Electricity Spot Market (WESM) for its requirements that could not be supplied by their generators.
+The Company also purchased electricity from the Wholesale Electricity Spot Market (WESM).
 Payments made to the National Grid Corporation of the Philippines (NGCP) for transmission services are also included in this account.